 |British Subject with a right of abode in the United Kingdom||Japan||Slovakia|

 |Brunei Darussalam||Republic of Korea||Slovenia|

 |Czech Republic||Malta||Taiwan (must have an ordinary passport issued by the Ministry of Foreign Affairs in Taiwan that includes the personal identification number)|

 |Estonia||Monaco||Vatican City State (must have a passport or travel document issued by the Vatican)|

 What Are the Eligibility Requirements for an eTA, and When Do I Need One?

-The only major eligibility requirement to obtain an eTA is to have a valid passport from a country in the visa-exempt list.
+The only major eligibility requirement to obtain Canada’s eTA is to have a valid passport from a country on the visa-exempt list.

-In addition, you will need an email address and a credit or debit card in order to pay the application fee of CAN$7.
+In addition, you will need an email address and a payment method – credit or debit card – in order to pay the application fee of CAN$7.

 When Do I Need an eTA?

 Citizens of visa-exempt countries only need an eTA if they fly to, or transit through, Canada by air.